British Scooter Endurance Club

 All scooters must have a minimum 12bhp performance in order to reduce top speed variations (equivalent to an average standard 200cc scooter).
 If in doubt please contact us by email: email@example.com

 2 Race Class.
-Any full body style scooter - this can include race and road scooters.
-Only one race licence holder per team held over the last five years.
+Any full body style scooter this can include race and road scooters.
+Only one race licence holder per team held over the last five years. . (see note one below) Win the class three times your team move up to Pro race .

 3 Road Class.
-This class is open to any DVLA road registered scooter used on the road all year by road riding scooterists, it must be up to full MOT standards.
+This class is open to any road worthy scooter, the same as used on the road all year by road riding scooterist, it must be up to FULL MOT standard.
+No ACU licence holders from the last 5 years. (see note one below) .
+Win the class three times your team move up a class at the end of that season.

 4 Club Class.
-The same spec scooter as road class but no member of the team to have ever held any form of two wheeled road race licence.
-After three seasons/years or two wins your team will move up to Road Class.
+The same spec scooter as road class.
+But no member of the team to have ever held any form of two wheeled road race licence. (see note one below) Achieve a podium finish three times, the team moves up to road class at the end of that season.

-For clarification: ACU race licence is those that have road raced not sprinted and hill climbed.
+For clarification ACU race licence is for those that have road raced, not sprinted and hill climbed.

 Technical Requirements for all classes of scooters.